denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2.markdown

 ### Runtime representation of named and variadic arguments

-In Part 1, the C _printf_ **FunctionDescriptor** has the following implementation:
+In Part 1, the C _printf_ **FunctionDescriptor** had the following implementation:
 ```java
 FunctionDescriptor function = FunctionDescriptor.of(
         JAVA_INT.withBitAlignment(32), ADDRESS.withBitAlignment(64)
 );
 ```

-There is no sign of varargs although the C _printf_ is a variadic function.
+There is no sign of varargs, even though the C _printf_ is a variadic function.
-According to C _printf_ descriptor, it has both named args (`const char * __restricted`) and varargs (`...`), at the same time **MethodHandle::invoke** accepts varargs only:
+According to C _printf_ descriptor, it has both named args (`const char * __restricted`) and varargs (`...`), but an entry point to a function (**MethodHandle::invoke**) accepts varargs only:
 ```java
 public final native @PolymorphicSignature Object invoke(Object... args) throws Throwable;
 ```

-`invoke` does not make a distinction between named args and varargs.
+**MethodHandle::invoke** does not make a distinction between named args and varargs.

-However, at the runtime when **MethodHandle::invoke** is called the JVM perform type case safety check between a method type (see [MethodType](https://download.java.net/java/early_access/jdk19/docs/api/java.base/java/lang/invoke/MethodType.html) derived from a function descriptor and a method type created from the arguments passed to the **MethodHandle::invoke**.
+However, at the runtime, when the **MethodHandle::invoke** is called the JVM attempts to perform safe type converting between a method type (see [MethodType](https://download.java.net/java/early_access/jdk19/docs/api/java.base/java/lang/invoke/MethodType.html) derived from a function descriptor and a method type created from the arguments passed to the **MethodHandle::invoke**.

-In case of C _printf_, the JVM checks if it can cast safely whatever submitted to the **MethodHandle::invoke** as parameters to a method type _MethodHandle(Addressable)int_ derived from Java implementation of a function descriptor.
+In case of C _printf_, the JVM checks if it can convert safely whatever was submitted to the **MethodHandle::invoke** as varargs to a method type _MethodHandle(Addressable)int_ derived from Java implementation of the C _printf_ function descriptor.
-So in Part 1, when we call the **MethodHandle::invoke** with a Java string enclosed into a memory segment:
+So in Part 1, when we called the **MethodHandle::invoke** with a Java string enclosed into a memory segment:
 ```java
 MemorySegment cString = memorySession.allocateUtf8String(str + "\n");
 int res = (int) printfMethodHandle.invoke(cString);
 ```
-the JVM will create a method type from given arguments and will attempt to safely cast it to a method type derived from the function descriptor:
+the JVM created a method type from varargs (containing **MemorySegment**), then attempted to safely convert that it to a method type derived from the function descriptor:
 ```java
 ( MethodHandle(Addressable)int ) MethodHandle(MemorySegment)int
 ```

-Note: such type casting would be successful because **MemorySegment** implements [Addressable interface](https://download.java.net/java/early_access/jdk19/docs/api/java.base/java/lang/foreign/Addressable.html).
+Note: Such type converting procedure would be successful because the **MemorySegment** class implements the [Addressable interface](https://download.java.net/java/early_access/jdk19/docs/api/java.base/java/lang/foreign/Addressable.html).

-After spending some time investigating the JVM behaviour it appears to be that it doesn't make a difference between named and variadic arguments.
+After spending some time investigating the JVM behaviour, it appeared to be that it doesn't make any difference between named and variadic arguments.
 To showcase it, let's look at two varargs implementations.

 ## Implementing C variadic functions in Java